Remote Islands and Antarctica in winter 2023

 Australia's Indian Ocean islands

-• At Cocos Island Aero, both mean maximum and mean minimum temperatures were close to average for winter.
+• At Christmas Island Aero, the mean maximum and mean minimum temperatures were above average, noting there was several days of missing temperature data in November.

 Australia's Pacific Ocean islands